We Are Temporary

 Raised in Germany by an American opera singer, Roberts spent his childhood playing hide-and-seek in the halls of Europe’s grandest opera houses, and borrowing Skinny Puppy tapes from his babysitter.
 His mother’s love of music and strong sense of purpose inspired him to pick up the classical guitar at a young age, and he soon also began to experiment with early digital synths, MS DOS, and hissy multi-track tape recorders.
 He later studied composition and philosophy at Northwestern University in Chicago, then evolutionary aesthetics at New Zealand’s University of Canterbury.

 In New Zealand, Mark formed The Enright House, releasing a debut album in 2007 with A Low Hum.
-Afterthoughts was originally conceived as the soaring, ambient follow-up record that would build on The Enright House’s guitar-centric sound.
+His We Are Temporary debut EP Afterthoughts was originally conceived as the soaring, ambient follow-up record that would build on The Enright House’s guitar-centric sound.
 However, in 2009, while touring the US and showcasing at SXSW, his personal life—and with it, his music—took a major turn: Roberts (a staunch atheist) reconnected with his college sweetheart (a devout Mormon), and together they soon moved to Brooklyn.

 “Lyrics like old love notes… smeared like tears on running eye-liner” — Impose Magazine